xuankimtran/docs-1/pages/katalon-studio/docs/cancel-subs.md

 description:
 ---

-You can cancel your subscription at any time.
-This action will turn off the auto-renewal of your subscription on the next billing cycle.
+You can cancel your Katalon license subscription at any time.
+This action will turn off the auto-renewal of your license subscription on the next billing cycle.

 Subscription cancellation does NOT issue a refund.
 You can continue using the remaining subscription you have already purchased.